Nuitka/Nuitka/README.rst

 imaginable take time.

 Nuitka will have to learn effective caching to deal with this in the future.
-Right now, you will have to deal with huge compilation times for these.
+Presently, you will have to deal with huge compilation times for these.

 A major weapon in fighting dependency creep should be applied, namely